 Approximately 60% of practicing osteopathic physicians practice in the primary care specialties of family medicine, general internal medicine, pediatrics, and obstetrics and gynecology.
 Many osteopathic physicians fill a critical need for physicians by practicing in rural and other medically underserved communities.

-With enrollment at 150 students per year, Campbell will become the second largest medical school in the state.
+With enrollment at 150 students per year, CUSOM is the second largest medical school in the state.

 Partnerships have been established with medical facilities across the state:

 - WakeMed Raleigh Campus (Wake County)